 What I'm saying is eyewitness accounts were wrong.

-What I'm I'm only pointing out that eyewitness accounts to what had happened were wrong.
+I'm only pointing out that eyewitness accounts to what had happened were wrong.

 I think, look, if a cop is being shot at, let's make this a general rule in life.

-You shoot at a cop, you raise a gun, and you're you're talking to somebody that carries a gun every day of my life.
+You shoot at a cop, you raise a gun, and you're talking to somebody that carries a gun every day of my life.

 I have a gun on my hip right now.

-Let me tell you what my protocol is if I get pulled over and it's happened to me, and I have my gun with me.
+And I am telling you, as somebody that has been trained in the use of firearms since I am 11 years old, let me tell you what my protocol is if I get pulled over and it's happened to me and I have my gun with me.

-When a cop pulls me over, I take my hands and I put them outside of the car completely.
+When a cop pulls me over, I take my hands and I put them outside of the car completely and I leave them there.

-And then I and then I and then usually they'll say, get out of the car.
+And then I, and then I, and then usually they'll say, get out of the car.

 And I'll get out of the car and I'll let him disarm me with my hands out as far as I can stretch them.